 Milagro’s: Located right on the most prominent intersection on Nutibara, it’s a popular place that is more presentation than good food.
 Not worth it for the price, in my opinion.

 Laureles has easily become the most coffee centric neighborhood in all of Medellin.
-When I first arrived here there were maybe two coffee shops in the neighborhood, now there are half a dozen indy coffee shops and a few chain stores.
+When I first arrived here there were maybe two coffee shops in the neighborhood, now there are probably a dozen indy coffee shops and a few chain stores, with new ones opening all the time.
 The coffee culture is just one reason that I love this neighborhood so much.
 Very bohemian.

 Cafe Cliche: Cafe Cliche is a French cafe that has a great atmosphere, and offers up some tasty food and desserts from wine and cheese to crêpes and hamburgers.
-I love the interior of the shop, and they serve an excellent cup of joe.
-Probably my new favorite in the neighborhood.
+I love the interior of the shop, and they serve a decent cup of joe.
+Probably my favorite in the neighborhood for just hanging out and working on my computer or reading a book.
 They offer up some cool events as well from movie nights to DJ nights.
 Watch out for days when they have Zumba classes though, that’s terrible.

 Le Panetier: Another nice French cafe with a great atmosphere that overlooks the Primer Parque.
 The coffee is good, but the chocolate croissants are incredible.

-Distrito Radio: The newest coffee shop in the area, it’s got a clean, modern vibe, with a musical motif (acoustic guitars, vinyl, a record player).
+Distrito Radio: It’s got a clean, modern vibe, with a musical motif (acoustic guitars, vinyl, a record player).
 Good cup of coffee, desserts, and attentive staff.
 Relatively small location though, but I love the big window that opens with bar seating.

-Cafe Zeppelin: In Laureles this coffee shop is pretty great in terms of atmosphere.
+Cafe Zeppelin: In Laureles this coffee shop is pretty great in terms of atmosphere, with so-so coffee.
 Comfy couches, quirky designs, a great patio area.
 If you want to hang out for awhile and socialize, come here.
 There is a distinct lack of power outlets for long work sessions though.

-Cafe Vallejo: Another good choice, with solid coffee in a little coffee shop.
+Cafe Vallejo: Another decent choice, with solid coffee in a little coffee shop.

 La Taza: A small hole in the wall coffee shop near the Second Park.
 Nice atmosphere and an okay cup of coffee.